Left of the Dial kort samengevat

 Held in the blossoming Dutch port city of Rotterdam, Left of the Dial turns its offbeat geometric features into a panoramic scenery of free-thinking, noise-making spirits.

 The festival harvests a no headliner-policy and a flexibility to bring live music to a great diversity of locations.
 This includes the city’s iconic longtime music bastion Rotown, the V11, the big red boat moored at the Wijnhaven, or the majestic church Arminius.
-Rotterdam is also brimming with spaces such as WORM and Roodkapje, independent venues that have been vital proving grounds for an acclaimed network of local bands and artists.
+Rotterdam is also brimming with spaces such as WORM and Rotown, independent venues that have been vital proving grounds for an acclaimed network of local bands and artists.

 Other than programming an annually-expanding, eclectic lineup, Left of the Dial also aims to create a sense of communion and camaraderie.
 It’s an artist-friendly environment that brings like-minded people of all ages and backgrounds together, creating a shared rapidly snowballing flagship culture.
 In that respect, the organisation offers a sweet alternative to the formal atmosphere of some other European showcase events.